carbon-language/carbon-lang/flang/docs/Extensions.md

 * A `RETURN` statement may appear in a main program.
 * DATA statement initialization is allowed for procedure pointers outside structure constructors.
-* Nonstandard intrinsic functions: ISNAN
+* Nonstandard intrinsic functions: ISNAN, SIZEOF

 ### Extensions supported when enabled by options